 The Township's elected and appointed officials consider many factors when determining tax rates and fees that will be charged for the business-type activities.
-For 2023, 2022 and 2021, the tax rate remained the same at 2.01 mils.
+For 2024, the tax rate remained the same at 2.01 mils.
+This rate has not increased since 2017.

-The Township has a contract to provide 24/7/52 police services to neighboring West Lebanon Township, and this contract was renewed for 2023 in the amount of \$85,698.
+The Township has a contract to provide 24/7/52 police services to neighboring West Lebanon Township, and this contract was renewed for 2024 in the amount of \$88,697.
 The population of West Lebanon Township is approximately 850.